Another first! I wrote a sermon! Crap, be gentle with me on that one, k?

 So how does all this relate to what I’m here to tell you?
 I guess the best place to begin is several months ago when Sue Jacobs—a dear friend of our family and a member of our church passed away after a brief illness.
 That was a particularly difficult time for my immediate family, our church family, and most difficult for the Jacobs family.

-It would break my heart whenever I would see Matthew sneak into my son’s room looking for comfort from the only person he felt he could talk to.
+It would break my heart whenever I would see Matthew sneak into my son’s room, looking for comfort from the only person he felt he could talk to.
 My son was pretty amazing as he helped his friend through a dark and sometimes hopeless time in his life.
 But I can tell you that as difficult the times were for our families, Mags and I were so proud of the bond that our sons developed as they learned to deal with something no teenager should ever have to deal with.

-Sadly, George had a more difficult, and a much darker time when his world was turned upside down.
+Sadly, George had a more complicated and a much darker time when his world was turned upside down.
 George didn’t feel he had anyone—or anything—he could turn to other than alcohol.
-Now, before any of you start to judge George—and I’m sure you won’t as I’ve taught you better—but George is now seeking professional help and is well on the way to a full recovery and the productive, wonderful life he once had.
+Now, before any of you start to judge George—and I’m sure you won’t as I’ve taught you better—but George is currently seeking professional help and is well on the way to a full recovery and the productive, wonderful life he once had.

 But it was Matthew who seems to have taken the full brunt of George’s dark path.
 You see, about four months ago, George began to have questions and suspicions about his son’s life.
 He began to wonder why Matthew never talked about girls he might be dating.
 He began to wonder why Matthew spent so much time with our son.